fork-commit-merge/fork-commit-merge/README.md

 -   Finally, click "Create pull request" to finish creating the pull request.

 Congratulations on making your first open source contribution on GitHub!

+Sit back and wait for a response and feedback of the pull request.
+If everything is working fine, you should get the pull request merged.

 ## Influences